 French is a vibrant international language.
 It is the only language, other than English, spoken on all five continents, is the second most learned foreign language, the ninth most spoken language and the third most used language on the internet.
 More than 220 million people speak French across the world.

-Our program, focused primarily on the language and literature, offers a variety of classes to recognize the need to provide you with a much broader education in French than traditional programs.
+Our program offers a variety of classes to recognize the need to provide you with a much broader education in French than traditional programs.

 Studying French at USD, you will learn about: